wp-plugins/feedburner-alternative-and-rss-redirect/readme.txt

 == Screenshots ==

-1. After installing the plugin, you'll see this screen.
-Click on "Apply redirect" for all feeds you want to redirect
+1. After installing the plugin, you'll see this button (on the plugin's settings screen) - click on it to apply the redirect

 2. Your new feed page where users can subscribe

-3. Subscribers & Views statistics you'll see after you connected your feed to an account on s-feeds.com

-4. Message statistics
+3. Your subscribers have plenty of options how they want to subscribe.
+For example, they can filter your feed to only get stories with certain tags, keywords, or authors (screenshot shows the tag-filter).

+4. Subscribers can also select if they prefer to receive only headlines, or the entire content (provided you selected your RSS feed contains this information, otherwise it's just snippets).

+5. Subscribers can also choose via which channels messages should be delivered to them

+6. Statitics about your subscribers

+7. Statistics showing how many messages have been sent via "Newspapers" or "Single emails"

-5. User demographics statistics
+8. User demographics statistics about your subscribers

 == Changelog ==